-These cookies are essential in order to enable you to move around the website and use its features, such as accessing secure areas of the website.
-Without these cookies services you have asked for, like shopping baskets or e-billing, cannot be provided.
+These cookies are essential in order to enable you to move around our websites and use its features, such as accessing secure areas of the websites.
+Without these cookies, services you have asked for cannot be provided.

-Nuffield Health collects these types of cookies.
+We use these types of cookies.

 Category 2 Cookies

 These cookies collect information about how visitors use a website, for instance which pages visitors go to most often, and if they get error messages from web pages.
 These cookies don’t collect information that identifies a visitor.
-All information these cookies collect is aggregated and therefore anonymous.
+All the information these cookies collect is aggregated and therefore anonymous.
 It is only used to improve how a website works.

 Category 3 Cookies

-These cookies allow the website to remember choices you make (such as your user name, language or the region you are in) and provide enhanced, more personal features.
-For instance, a website may be able to provide you with local weather reports or traffic news by storing in a cookie the region in which you are currently located.
+These cookies allow our websites to remember choices you make (such as your user name, language or the region you are in) and provide enhanced, more personal features.
 These cookies can also be used to remember changes you have made to text size, fonts and other parts of web pages that you can customise.
-They may also be used to provide services you have asked for such as watching a video or commenting on a blog.
-The information these cookies collect may be anonymised and they cannot track your browsing activity on other websites.
+They may also be used to provide services you have asked for such as watching a video.
+The information these cookies collect is generally anonymised and they cannot track your browsing activity on other websites.